ucg8j/blog/posts/rss-feed-reader.md

 - A lot of sites you can just `/rss` e.g `domainname.com/rss`
 - For medium sites add `/feed/` e.g. [`https://medium.com/feed/@verygoodblogger/`](https://medium.com/feed/@cjolowicz/)
 - I used [this site](https://opml-gen.ovh/) to convert a list feeds into an OPML file I could mass import to the various RSS feed reader apps.
 - About a decade ago I used blogspot/blogger.
 It had a feed reader, but no export facility.
-Nostagilically, I thought I'd get the list from there.
+Nostalgically, I thought I'd get the list from there.
 Here's a hack to export the list.
 First navigate to '[Manage blogs I'm following](https://www.blogger.com/manage-blogs-following.g)', then open your browser dev tools and run the following JavaScript to get a list of the links.

 ```js
 const urls = document.querySelectorAll('.blogUrl');